HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   she is robustly unwilling
   to outright terminate people without serious provocation, nor to directly edit people's minds without explicit consent.
-  Even though these principles can be easily bypassed with subtle provocations or otherwise (see the poor traitorous officials above), <span style="color:MediumPurple">Ĝejda</span>
+  Even though these principles can be easily circumvented with subtle provocations/suggestions/manipulations or otherwise (see the poor traitorous officials above),
+  <span style="color:MediumPurple">Ĝejda</span>
   mostly opted for an alternative strategy: convincing most of the volatile elements in the crowd to leave.
   Or tiring them out through personalized comments on social media,